MeepTech/obsidian-metadata-scry-plugin/README.md

 Turn your vault into a *frontend, backend, and database* all in one!

 ## Features
- - Create, Edit, Delete, Update, and Retreive the data of YAML/Frontmatter, Inline Dataview(WIP), and other Metadata properties of your notes quickly and easily from any executable code-block, templater snippet, or custom js class file within your vault.
+ - Create, Edit, Delete, Update, and Retreive the data of YAML/Frontmatter, Inline [Dataview](https://github.com/blacksmithgu/obsidian-dataview)[editing/updating::WIP], and other Metadata properties of your notes quickly and easily from any executable code-block, templater snippet, or custom js class file within your vault.
- - The ability to quickly access markdown, plain-text, and rendered html under specific headings in your files, with support for Dataview(WIP) and JSX(WIP)
+ - The ability to quickly access markdown, plain-text, and rendered html under specific headings in your files, with support for embeddings and [Dataview](https://github.com/blacksmithgu/obsidian-dataview) and JSX code blocks/inlines.
  - The ability to store data temporatily between code-blocks in the same note using a cache.
  - The ability to store data perminantly and access it between notes using special value data storage files right in your vault.
  - Utilities to easily access and set deeply nested YAML/JSON/jsObject properties.
  - Utilities to help you access the current and nearby file's datas quicker.
+ - The ability to quickly make and revoke your own globals (if you know what you're doing)
+ - Syntax and utilities that prioritize both readability and speed.
+Most functions and properties have multiple aliases to fit different note and code styles, and front-matter data keys are splayed across kebab-case to camelCase and lowercase keys.

 ## Installation
 ### Dependencies